miller79/spring-boot-benchmark/README.md

 This application reflects the minimal application with all dependencies added.

+### spring-boot-benchmark-all-native

+This application reflects the minimal application with all dependencies added running with GraalVM.

 ## Build and Measure Runtimes

 The `measure-runtime.sh` Bash script will build and run all projects and provide startup times.
 The following dependencies are required to be able to run this script: